atc-project/atc-react/README.md

 The main use cases:

 - Prioritization of Incident Response capabilities development
-- Gap analysis — determine "coverage" of a set of Incident Response capabilities
+- Gap analysis — determine "coverage" of existing Incident Response capabilities

 The main resources:

 - RE&CT [website](https://atc-project.github.io/atc-react/) is the best place for getting details about existing analytics
-- [RE&CT Navigator](https://atc-project.github.io/react-navigator/) (modified [ATT&CK Navigator](https://github.com/mitre-attack/attack-navigator)) for observing the big picture
+- [RE&CT Navigator](https://atc-project.github.io/react-navigator/) (modified [ATT&CK Navigator](https://github.com/mitre-attack/attack-navigator)) for visualization and observing the big picture

-## Actionable Playbooks
+## Actionable Analytics

 The ATC RE&CT project inherits the "Actionable Analytics" paradigm from the [ATC](https://github.com/atc-project/atomic-threat-coverage) project, which means that the analytics are: